jobovy/galpy/doc/source/getting_started.rst

 Orbit integration
 -----------------

-We can also integrate orbits in all gaplpy potentials.
+We can also integrate orbits in all galpy potentials.
 Going back to a simple Miyamoto-Nagai potential, we initialize an orbit as follows

 >>> from galpy.orbit import Orbit